ybaryshnikova/extensions-meetup/crd-example/README.md

 APIService is considered more performant when working with ETCD.

 ## Other
 APIService and CRD are the two ways to extend Kubernetes API.
-However, there are artiles that consider other items as Kubernetes extensions.
+However, there are articles that consider other items as Kubernetes extensions.
 ### Webhooks
 Admission Webhooks allow you to intercept and modify requests to the Kubernetes API server before they are processed.
 There are two types of admission webhooks: mutating (which can modify objects) and validating (which can validate objects).
 Conversion Webhooks are used with CRDs to handle multiple versions of a resource and convert between them.

-### Open Service Broker API
+### Open Service Broker API (former Service Catalog)
 The Open Service Broker API is a standard way for SaaS platforms to provide services to applications running on cloud native platforms such as Kubernetes.
 They do not necessarily extend the Kubernetes API, but they are a way to provide services to applications running on Kubernetes.
 See [link](https://www.openservicebrokerapi.org/)